meltoner/getting-and-cleaning-data-course-project/code.book.md

 	grep("mean|std", tolower(featuresNames) )

-Next the selected names are santised by replacing potentially invalid characters, non alpha charactes with an underscore using the following expression
+Next the selected names are sanitized by replacing potentially invalid characters, non alpha characters with an underscore using the following expression

 	featuresMeanStd %>% gsub("[^a-zA-Z]+","_", .)

-To make the feature names more redable the following abbriviation are extended to their full word based on the following replacements
+To make the feature names more readable the following abbreviation are extended to their full word based on the following replacements

 	featuresNamesCleaned <-
 	  gsub("Acc", "Acceleration", featuresNamesCleaned) %>%